 Most Unsecured Debts

-Secured Debts if the Collector didn’t Properly Take a Stake in the Property
+Secured Debts if the Collector Did Not Properly Take a Stake in the Property

 You might likewise have the capability to dismiss a secured advance if the leaser neglected to befittingly take a security interest toward the property.
-For instance, say a car dealership forgot to put a lien on your vehicle and the vehicle’s value is in the limits of exemptions for motorized vehicles; that would mean that since the collector neglected to make a secure claim on the vehicle, you are eligible to keep it as exempt property.
+For example, say a car dealership forgot to put a lien on your vehicle and the vehicle’s value is in the limits of exemptions for motorized vehicles; that would mean that since the collector neglected to make a secure claim on the vehicle, you are eligible to keep it as exempt property.